-Camille Becerra knows a thing or two about serving a mouthwatering meal—after all, she is a Top Chef alum and the current chef-in-residency at much-buzzed cotton-candy-colored Lower East Side restaurant Café Henrie.
+Camille Becerra knows a thing or two about serving a mouthwatering meal—after all, she is a Top Chef alum and a veteran of multiple buzzy restaurants.
 When it comes to entertaining, in Camille’s mind, a successful party is about the food and the setting.
 “I want to dress the table, and I want to have beautiful dishes and beautiful bites,” she says.
 “A lot of effort is made in it not just looking pretty but tasting really delicious too.”

 When asked about the inspiration for her menu, Camille says, “A lot of it really comes down to going to the market and just seeing what’s there.
 That’s generally how I start.”
 She also likes to have “a certain amount of balance, so there’s something light and crisp, and then something more substantial.”
 To offer something a bit heavier for hungry guests, especially those who were drinking, Camille served jalapeño chili turmeric tamales with pickled-beet salsa.
 “They’re sort of filling, but they’re small and delicious,” she says.